What budget-related documents are required for Phase I and Phase II proposals?

 Budget structures for SBIR and STTR grants

 The difference in structure between SBIR and STTR grants is reflected in the general structure of their budgets.
-Specifically, while at least 67% of the award must be used to pay the costs of the small business concern in an SBIR grant, leaving up to 33% of the award to support academic collaborators and pay consultants, STTR grants only require that a minimum of 40% and 30% of the award is apportioned to the small business and academic collaborators, respectively.
-An academic collaborator on an STTR grant can therefore receive up to 60% of the award to support their contribution to the project.
+Specifically, SBIRs require that at least 67% of the award be awarded directly to costs incurred by the small business concern, leaving up to 33% of the award to be allocated to academic collaborators and/or consultants.
+STTRs allow for up to 60% of the award to be allocated to a non-profit research collaborator and/or consultants, with a minimum of 30% to be allocated to the non-profit research partner and 40% to the small business.
 These percentages reflect the “internal” (small business) and “external” (collaborators and consultants) components of the budget.

 It is important to note that consultants are an external expense rather than an internal expense of the small business.
 Consequently, if you are applying for an SBIR grant, consultants’ fees do not count towards the 67% of the award that goes to the small business; instead, they must be paid from the remaining 33% of the award that also supports academic collaborators.
 One of the advantages of the STTR program is that it provides more flexibility, allowing a much greater share of the award to be allocated to academic collaborators and consultants.